Economy rice: Hong Kong

-In Hong Kong, there is a kind of similar dish known as "two dishes with rice" (兩餸飯 (loeng5 sung3 faan6)), or may also be humorously translated as "this this rice" (referring to the action of pointing at the troughs with dishes when ordering), and its name may vary with the number of dishes included in a set.
-Due to its low price, "two dishes with rice" has gained increasing popularity, particularly among the grassroot citizens of Hong Kong in the economic recession due to COVID-19 pandemic.
+In Hong Kong, there is a kind of similar dish known as "two-dish rice" (兩餸飯 (loeng5 sung3 faan6)), and its name may vary with the number of dishes included in a set.
+Some people also humorously call this kind of dish as “this this rice”, referring to way to order.
+Due to its low price, "two-dish rice" has gained increasing popularity, particularly among the grassroot citizens of Hong Kong during the economic recession brought by the COVID-19 pandemic.
 Before the pandemic, this kind of dish has also been already popular in university and staff canteens.